openstack/bifrost/playbooks/roles/bifrost-deploy-nodes-dynamic/README.md

 dictionary named instance_info defined as that will be used as overriding values.

-There are two ways to specify the image information:
+There are three ways to specify the image information:
 - Set `instance_info` in the Ironic format (all `deploy_image_` properties are ignored in this case).
 - Set `deploy_image_source` to a URL and `deploy_image_checksum` to a checksum